Wei060296/COEN-140/README.md

 Lab 6: Implement Cross-Validation and Gradient Descent for regression without using any machine learning libraries

 Lab 7: Implement spam classification using Logistic Regression

+Lab 8: Use K-Means Clustering on the MNIST dataset, which is a dataset of 28 × 28 images of hand-written digits